 Resolve any issues you find before letting your cat roam free.

-4. Walk the Neighborhood
+4. Walk the neighborhood

-Even if your cat is rarely found indoors, you should keep it inside for at least three weeks after your move.
+Even if your cat is rarely inside, it’s important to keep your pet inside for at least two weeks after your move.
 This time period allows your cat to become comfortable with the layout and atmosphere of your new home.

-If the weather permits, leave your windows open during the day so your cat has a chance to smell the air, watch the wildlife, and become somewhat familiar with your yard.
-The first time you let your cat outside without a leash, provide some supervision and keep your home accessible.
+If the weather permits, leave your windows open during the day so your cat has a chance to smell the air, watch the wildlife and become somewhat familiar with your yard.
+The first time you let your cat outside without a leash, provide some supervision, and keep your home accessible.

 Your animal will likely feel safer in its new yard if it has the familiarity of home to retreat to if necessary.

 Get Help From the Expert Movers at Wheaton World Wide Moving

 We hope the tips above will help your pet feel happy and safe in their new environment.
 To make your move even easier, get in touch with the professional movers at Wheaton!